ravachol/kew/README.md

 ## Features

- * Search a music library with partial titles.
+ * Search a music library with partial titles from the command-line.
  * Creates a playlist based on a matched directory.
  * Control the player with previous, next, pause, fast forward and rewind.
  * Edit the playlist by adding, removing and reordering songs.